GRSEB9S/deepSVMnet/README.md

 You need TensorFlow to access the MNIST dataset or you can provide the MNIST loader yourself.
 The code is built from ground up with Python and Numpy.
-Run the svm_net_xor.py for testing the algorithm on the XOR problem Run mnist_recognizer.py to run train on the MNIST dataset
+Run the svm_net_xor.py for testing the algorithm on the XOR problem Run mnist_recognizer.py to train on the MNIST dataset